Home Chef's Kitchen Knife Expert Guide

 - An electric sharpener is a great solution for those who want accurate results quickly.
 The Chef’s Choice 3-Stage 1520 Angle Select Electric Knife Sharpener is the ultimate!
 100% Diamond abrasives and polishing discs.

-Have fun cutting, slicing, dicing, chopping, peeling, coring and all that you do with the knife you choose.
+Have fun cutting, slicing, dicing, chopping, peeling, coring, and all that you do with the knife you choose.
 The techniques are important and exciting to learn.
 Handling sharp equipment confidently and successfully is stimulating to the cook’s soul!
 Remember, purchasing a knife is a personal decision!